When a Drop Shadow is not a Drop Shadow

 And this will yield this result:

 Notice that in this case, I used white color.
-If the color of the text and the background had been lighter, a black shadow might have been more appropriate.
+If the color of the text and the background were lighter, a black shadow might have been more appropriate.
 You will have to experiment to see what will achieve the result of making your text easier to read based on its color and the background it is on.

 In the example below, the background is much busier so the same settings as in the previous image didn't do much as far as legibility, so I had to increase the opacity to 100%, yet, you can see that it does not look like a drop shadow.